Translation:You speak English and I speak Romanian.

 "engleza" means 'the language' and "engleză" means 'language'.

-If you say "limba engleză" or "limba română" the words "engleză" and "română" are used as adjectives.
+When you say "limba engleză" or "limba română" the words "engleză" and "română" are used as adjectives.

 That's what I was wondering too and hope someone can clarify.
 Hence my question above.
 However if I may guess, remember how fată is 'girl' but fata is 'the girl'?
 I noticed they say engleza for 'English' but la limba engleză for 'the English language', so that could be the difference.
 Somewhat like English (adjective) and 'the English' (noun).
 I am sure I'm wrong somewhere in this deduction though lol.